billynewport/datasurface/docs/aws/design.md

 AWS DMS copies initial snapshots and then changes to the S3 bucket.

+## Alternatives for ingestion/staging and buffering

+This is a relatively heavy weight way to ingest data and keep it in a snapshot + delta format for use downstream hydration of data containers used by consumers.
+For example, there are products such as [Estuary](http://estuary.dev) which can be used to ingest the data in to a streamstore (managed by them) and from there, the data can be materialized in other data containers.
+This is more efficient that using the approach described above and is under consideration as an alternative in this initial implementation.

 ## How the DataPlatform interacts with the DataSurface model

 The code described below should use the schema defined by the Data Producer in the Ecosystem model on the live branch of the repository.